krupal2003/Uber-Clone/README.md

 # Uber-Clone
-It is a project of clone of uber
+It is a project of clone of Uber.

 # User Registration API Documentation